“All models are wrong. Some are useful” -George Box

 Instead of asking people if they believe in Scrum, I am trying another experiment – sharing 10 statements that represent my view of a Scrum-patible mental model and asking for a reaction.

-- VALIDATED LEARNING: Vertical slicing helps teams rapidly deploy valuable solutions to the market to gain validated learning about what is and is not valuable and what are the emerging threats and opportunities – like changing behaviors due to COVID.
+- 8-VALIDATED LEARNING: Focus helps teams rapidly deploy valuable solutions to the market to gain validated learning about what is and is not valuable and what are the emerging threats and opportunities – like changing behaviors due to COVID.
 You can’t just spend company time and money delivering something to the market and then move on to the next bright shiny object.
 You owe it to your customers, users and investors to find out what did and did not work so you test your hypotheses and come back with validated learning you can use to improve the future.
+How does this compare to your preferred approach of discovering what does and does not work in the market?

-- SAFETY: Course correction requires courageous conversations to challenge pre-existing beliefs, often held by powerful people.
-These conversations require safety so that the truth can be shared without retribution.
+- 10-PSYCHOLOGICAL SAFETY: Course correction requires courageous conversations to challenge pre-existing beliefs, often held by powerful people.
+These conversations require psychological safety so that the truth can be shared without retribution.
+How does this compare to your views on psychological safety?

-- COMPATIBILITY: Not all organizations have goals, values, cultures or mental models that are compatible with Scrum.
+The intent of this blog was to educate you on what kind of a mindset might be more compatible with Scrum.
+As you reflect on these 10 views, realize that not all organizations have goals, values, cultures or mental models that are compatible with Scrum.
 This does not make the organizations bad.
 Nor does it make Scrum bad.
-Maybe Scrum is not a good fit for the organization at that point in time.
-Professional Scrum Practitioners have a responsibility to educate organizations about the what, why and how of Scrum so that each organization can make an informed choice about whether they would like to try Scrum or not.
+The process of comparing and contrasting the organizational mental model with a “Scrum-patible Mental Model” might help organizations make an informed choice about whether they would like to try Scrum or not.
 Scrum is not the only framework in town.
 If it doesn’t resonate with them, they can try something else.